 The course will cover internal audit from a broad perspective that includes information technology, business processes, and accounting systems.
 Topics include internal auditing standards, risk assessment, governance, ethics, audit techniques, and emerging issues.
 The course covers the design of business processes and the implementation of key control concepts and uses a case study approach that addresses tactical, strategic, systems, and operational areas.
 Business improvements in the effectiveness and efficiency of business processes and controls will be covered in the areas of operations, finance and technology.
 The course is open to all degree programs and includes a series of courses for a concentration in internal audit.
 This is the first course leading to an Internal Auditor Education Partnership Certificate and will prepare students to sit for the Certified Internal Auditor exam.
+It is recommended that you integrate taking the CIA exam into your plans when taking the class.
+Those students have a high success rate in passing Parts 1 and 2 of the CIA exam.

 This course requires a significant degree of participation from all students on projects throughout the course.
 If you feel you cannot put in the effort of the practical course case studies and real life audit experience it is recommended you NOT take this course.
-Past students have commented that this course requires a lot of work.
+Past students have commented that this course requires a lot of work, but the value of the course was well worth it.